 Musketeer logo Musketeer

-The musketeer check command validates a set of structural invariants on run state.
+The musketeer check command validates structural invariants across both SMALL-owned and Musketeer-owned state.
 These are the rules that are actually enforced today.

 Required files exist